 1. Holistic Approach to Comply with Data Privacy Regulations

 A study conducted by CGOC revealed that 57% of businesses urge their employees to get trained for data protection compliance.
 Unfortunately, only 25% of companies are utilizing that training and completing their audits.
 These statistics indicate the incoherent approach of the organizations for data privacy compliance.

 CGOC further disclosed that 50% of the survey respondents believe that the internal practices in organizations are a threat to data security.
-A total of 38% on the other hand believes that the external hackers are actual threats.
+A total of 38%, on the other hand, believes that external hackers are actual threats.